bryanhughes/bbg-demo/README.md

     default username:password is [debian:temppwd]

     debian@192.168.43.224's password:
-    bbg-demo-1.0.zip                                                                                                                                                          100% 1683KB 152.9KB/s   00:11
-    bryan@Yetitronic:~/git/bbg-demo/java$
 ```

-Back on the device, unzip the file.
-You will see the executable JAR and supporting libraries.
+Back on the device, unzip the file and run `install_bbgdemo.sh`

+    $ sudo ./install_bbgdemo.sh

+This will copy over the `local.properties` using the default template and create the `serial.dat` file, and install the
+`rc.local` boot file.
+Note, this demo out of the box uses the Space Time demo Nucleus server.
+If you run this application
+out of a different partition or server, you will need to update the `local.properties` file accordingly.

-Next, edit the local.properties file and set the api_accountid, api_accounttoken, api_key, and api_token to the values
+If you do this, edit the local.properties file and set the api_accountid, api_accounttoken, api_key, and api_token to the values
 of your account and partition from the nucleus application console.
-For the out of the box demo, simply copy the
-`local-template.properties` file to `local.properties`.
-This will have the necessary credentials and tokens to connect
-to the SpaceTime demo server.

-    $ cp local-template.properties local.properties

-Also, if you want your device to be at a specific location in the world, be sure to edit the `local.properties` file and
-set the latitude and longitude of your station, along with its name, and a site name.
+Also, if you want to custom your device, you can change the device name here, as well as the channel name.
+Please note that
+if you change the name, you will need to update this in the local.properties for the Java Console app, as well as in
+the `Config.java` file in the Android project.

+The BBG Demo includes a Grove GPS.
+If for whatever reason this is not working, you can manually set your devices location,
-To find you location, simply open [https://www.google.com/maps](https://www.google.com/maps) and find your location on the map.
+also in the `local.properties`.
+To find you location, simply open [https://www.google.com/maps](https://www.google.com/maps)
+and find your location on the map.
 Zoom in to get a precise location (or enter the address).
-Click and hold for a moment and you will get the latitude and longitude
+Click and hold for a moment
-coordinates of that location.
+and you will get the latitude and longitude coordinates of that location.

+Please note that the GPS reading from the device will over write any manually set location.

 To test that everything is working, run each of the components in two separate terminal windows.
 In the first window, start
 up the Python scripts that will drive the sensors